sshkhr/sshkhr.github.io/_posts/2020-11-04-pytorch-multi-gpu-issue.md

 # A working example

 Suppose I have a small feedforward Residual module which also takes a parameter called `add_output`.
-If `add_output==True` then a small auxilliary classifier is attached to the Residual module so as not only feedforward
+If `add_output==True` then a small auxilliary classifier is attached to the Residual module so as not only feedforward the input but also return classification outputs.
+The Pytorch code for doing this is shown below:

  ```python
 import torch